TokiLoshi/bookgopher/README.md

 7. Prints the report
 8. Spits out some HTML
 9. First attempt to try some HTML
+10. Get it spit out some ascii art based on the bookcover

 # What the project is: